-Learn more about when Form 1099-INT needs to be filed and by whom.
+Learn more about how Form 1099-INT is filed and what it means for your taxes.

 Definition and Example of Form 1099-INT

 Form 1099-INT is a tax form used to report any income from interest that you received over the year, for example, from an interest-bearing checking account.
 It is sent to you (the recipient of the interest), the Internal Revenue Service (IRS), and your state's tax department.